devgaganin/Save-Restricted-Content-Bot-V2/README.md

 - ```/speedtest``` - can be executed by owner only
 - ```/setchat``` - Set forwarding to a channel/group via channel/group ID including -100

+# Terms of USE / Modification
+Visit [Terms](https://github.com/devgaganin/Save-Restricted-Content-Bot-Repo/blob/main/TERMS_OF_USE.md) and accept the guidelines.